mru00/crane_gps_watch/README.md

 If your watch works, please send me a note (with attached image `.bin` file) so I can update the list of supported watches.

-If you have feature requests (like parsing the GPS Master's tkl files), send me a mail.
+If you have feature requests, send me a mail.
 I will see what I can do.